torokernel/torokernel/README.md

 Toro is a kernel dedicated to run a single application.
 The kernel compiles together with the user application and this results in a binary that user can run on top of a hypervisor, e.g., KVM, Xen, VirtualBox, or baremetal.
 To know more about Toro, visit the [blog](http://www.torokernel.io) and the [wiki](https://github.com/MatiasVara/torokernel/wiki).
 Currently Toro is focus on microVM technologies like QEMU microvm or Firecracker, and on the devices virtio-fs for filesystem and virtio-vsocket for networking.

 ## Features
-* Support to x86-64 architecture
+* Support x86-64 architecture
 * Support up to 512GB of RAM
-* Support to KVM, Xen, HyperV, VirtualBox
+* Support KVM, Xen, HyperV, VirtualBox
-* Support to QEMU microvm and Firecracker
+* Support QEMU microvm and Firecracker
-* Cooperative Scheduler
+* Cooperative and I/O bound threading scheduler
 * Virtual FileSystem
 * Network Stack
 * Network drivers: